apigee/IgniteEngine-iOS/README.md

 - ~~update self in actions to target just "self" instead of having to use [[self._id]]~~-
 - ~~Ability to get x,y coordinates and width/height of control~~
 - https://github.com/jaredsinclair/JSSlidingViewController and other awesome Jared Sinclair stuff here: https://github.com/jaredsinclair and in particular this: https://github.com/jaredsinclair/JTSSemanticReload
+- **Add a default "toggle" event to all IXControls that sets toggles alpha and enabled**

 ####Documentation: